 The subsequent tables show the results of the wind energy production potential analysis for the different domains, following equations (7) - (9).
-The annual energy production potential of a single turbine per wind group and wind bin -with the mean wind speed per wind group U (m/s) derived with equation (3) -, is given in Table 6.
-It displays how much annual energy production potential a single turbine has in the city of Lisbon or Hamburg respectively, assuming the probability distribution of wind speeds for each wind group.
-Even though higher wind speeds produce a higher energy output, the production potential for higher speeds (e.g., wind speed bin 30-32) is rather low or even close to zero for many wind groups, as those very high wind speeds are rare throughout an average year.
-For a better illustration, see also Figure 7 and 8, where the Weibull distributions for Lisbon and Hamburg are presented.
-Note that the AEPPs in Tables 7 and 8 are displayed in rounded kWh units.
-In Lisbon, the sum of the AEPP for each wind group indicates that wind group 3 has the highest energy production potential, closely followed by wind group 6, which additionally has the highest AEPP per wind bin (wind speed bin 10-12 m/s), and wind group 2.
-In Hamburg, the highest aggregate AEPP is generated by wind group 10, followed by wind groups 8 and 7.
-Wind group 10 additionally displays the highest AEPP per bin, at average wind speeds between 10-12 m/s.
+The annual energy production potential (AEPP) of a single turbine per wind group and wind bin (with the mean wind speed per wind group U (m/s) derived with equation (3)) is given in Appendix-Tables 1-3 for each domain.
+Note, that only wind speed bins with production values larger than zero (rounded to zero decimal points) are displayed.
+Appendix-Tables 1-3 display how much AEPP a single turbine has in the city of Hamburg, Lisbon or Boston respectively, assuming the probability distribution of wind speeds for each wind group.
+Even though higher wind speeds produce a higher energy output, the production potential for higher speeds (e.g., wind speed bin 30-32) is rather low or even close to zero for many wind groups.
+This is due to the fact that very high wind speeds are rare throughout an average year and therefore have a lower occurrence probability.
+For a better illustration, see also Figure 10, where the Weibull distributions for Hamburg, Lisbon and Boston are presented.
+In Hamburg, the highest aggregate AEPP is generated by wind group 10, followed by wind groups 9.
+In Lisbon, the sum of the AEPP for each wind group indicates that wind group 5 has the highest energy production potential, closely followed by wind group 3.
+For Boston, wind groups 5 has the highest energy production potential across all wind bins, followed by wind group 4.